What is blockchain infrastructure

 What is Blockchain infrastructure?

-Although the concept of blockchain existed before Bitcoin was created by Dr Craig S. Wright aka Satoshi Nakamoto in 2009, the world-famous Bitcoin white paper provided the first workable implementation thereof.
+Although the concept of blockchain existed before Bitcoin was created by Satoshi Nakamoto in 2009, the world-famous Bitcoin white paper provided the first workable implementation thereof.
 In this article, we describe blockchain as a fundamental part of the peer-to-peer cash system as prescribed by Satoshi Nakamoto.

 The term blockchain infrastructure can be used ambiguously.
 On the one hand, it can refer to the infrastructure that powers a blockchain.
 On the other hand, it can be used in the context of developers using blockchain as infrastructure for running their applications on top of.